M66B/FairEmail/FAQ.md

 All data is [end-to-end encrypted](https://en.wikipedia.org/wiki/End-to-end_encryption), which means that the cloud server can't see the data contents.
+The used encryption method is [AES-GCM-SIV](https://en.wikipedia.org/wiki/AES-GCM-SIV) using a 256 bit key derived from the username and password with [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) using SHA256 and 310,000 iterations.

 Cloud sync is an experimental feature.
 It is not available for the Play Store version of the app, yet.